Frequently Asked Questions

 Do I need approval for my city or municipality?

-Yes, the representative of your organisation will sign your peer learning agreement.
-Before you apply, ask for permission from your employer!
+Before you apply, we would advise you to ask for permission from your employer!

 About the Learning Preparation